matplotlib/CZI_2024-06_mpl/proposal.md

 For the past 20 years Matplotlib has been maintained by a vibrant, primarily volunteer, community.
 However we have grown too big and widely used to continue on solely volunteer effort.
-For the past 42 months CZI EOSS support for developers has had a positive effect on the project by complementing and enabling, not replacing, volunteer work.
+Since early 2020, CZI EOSS support for developers has had a positive effect on the project by complementing and enabling, not replacing, volunteer work.
 We propose to continue this effort.

 The primary component of the proposed work is the continued maintenance of the